 - Challenge: Siloed organizational design limiting cross-functional exposure

-- Solution: Create formal cross-functional forums, projects, and rotational programs
+- Solution: Create formal cross-functional forums, projects, and rotation programs

 Cultural Resistance

-- Solution: Celebrate T-shaped success stories and recognize boundary-spanning contributions
+- Solution: Celebrate T-shaped success stories and recognize contributions that cross boundaries

 Time Constraints

-- Challenge: Limited bandwidth for breadth development while maintaining expertise
+- Challenge: Not enough bandwidth for breadth development while maintaining expertise

-- Solution: Allocate protected time for cross-training and embed learning in workflow
+- Solution: Allocate protected time for cross-training and embed learning into the workflow itself

 Career Path Limitations

-- Challenge: Advancement systems rewarding only vertical expertise
+- Challenge: Advancement systems that only reward vertical expertise

-- Solution: Create dual-track career paths valuing both specialist and T-shaped profiles
+- Solution: Create dual-track career paths that value both specialist and T-shaped profiles

 Measurement Difficulties

-- Challenge: Traditional performance metrics focusing only on specialized contribution
+- Challenge: Performance metrics that only capture specialized contribution

-- Solution: Implement balanced scorecards tracking both depth and breadth impacts
+- Solution: Use balanced scorecards that track both depth and breadth impacts

 Knowledge Accessibility

-- Challenge: Specialized knowledge trapped within functional silos
+- Challenge: Specialized knowledge stays trapped within functional silos

-- Solution: Create knowledge management systems making expertise accessible across boundaries
+- Solution: Build knowledge management systems that make expertise accessible across boundaries

 Future of Work: How T-Shaped Skills Will Evolve

-The T-shaped model continues to develop as work transforms:
+The T-shaped model continues to develop as work changes:

 AI Complementarity

-As artificial intelligence handles more routine specialized tasks, T-shaped employees will focus on uniquely human capabilities: complex problem-solving across domains, creative synthesis of ideas, and relationship-building across functions.
+As AI handles more routine specialized tasks, T-shaped employees will focus on the things that remain distinctly human: complex problem-solving across domains, creative synthesis of ideas, and building relationships across functions.

 Hybrid T-Shapes

-Organizations are beginning to identify specific T-shaped combinations particularly valuable for their context, creating targeted development for these “signature” profiles (e.g., “Tech+Human” combining technical expertise with exceptional interpersonal skills).
+Organizations are identifying specific T-shaped combinations that work best for their context, creating targeted development for these “signature” profiles — for example, technical depth combined with exceptional interpersonal skills.

 Dynamic T-Shapes